 The Bronze Age started around the 10th century BCE on the Korean Peninsula and the 15th century BCE in Manchuria.
 Historic sites associated with the Bronze Age are found in Liaoning and Jilin provinces, China and across the Korean Peninsula.
 With the development of the Bronze Age culture, a society emerged in which the head of a clan exercised great influence.
 The strongest clan leaders started merging many clans into one, and these groups very gradually developed into early states.

-The tribes that played a central role in the establishment of Gojoseon, which emerged as the first recognizable state of the Korean people, believed in the King of Heaven and worshipped bears.
+The tribes that played a central role in the establishment of Gojoseon, which emerged as the first recognizable state of the Korean people, believed in the King of Heaven and worshipped bears, respectively.
 The two factions jointly upheld Dangun Wanggeom as their chief priest and political leader.
 Gojoseon fostered an independent culture in Liaoning, China and along the Daedonggang River.
-By the 3rd century BC, kings such as King Bu and King Jun had become powerful and bequeathed the throne to their sons.
+By the 3rd century BCE, kings such as King Bu and King Jun had become powerful and bequeathed the throne to their sons.
 They established a solid system of rule, backed by high-ranking retainers and military officers.

 The Seven Wonders of the World include sites such as the Great Pyramid of Giza, the Great Wall of China, and Stonehenge in England among others.
 However, Korea’s dolmens are no less mysterious.
-About half of all the dolmens in the world or around 40,000 dolmens are found on the Korea Peninsula.
+About half of all the dolmens in the world or around 40,000 dolmens have been found on the Korea Peninsula.